thetarnav/glitched-writer/README.md

 ### Letterize

 Splits written text into series of span elements.
-Then writing letters seperately into these child-elements. _Now can be used fully with HTML option!_
+Then writing letters seperately into these child-elements.

 ```js
 // You need to enable html option.